-Ohio has not carried out an execution in over two years.
+Ohio has not carried out an execution in over seven years.
 Throughout this extended and unofficial moratorium, we have found unprecedented bipartisan support in Ohio’s legislature – and among Ohio voters – to repeal Ohio’s death penalty.

 - Arbitrary application based on geography and race.